Easy Greek-Inspired Quinoa Salad

 It has a slightly nutty flavor and is a great stand-in for rice and even pasta in many dishes.
-Some people who have a difficult time with grains agreeing with them find quinoa to be kinder on their gut.
-Its has become a pantry staple in our house and we eat quinoa in oodles of way.
+Some people who have a difficult time with grains agreeing with them find quinoa to be kinder on their gut, especially since quinoa is gluten free.
+It has become a pantry staple in our house and we eat quinoa in oodles of way.

-But during the summer months, we are especially loving on this easy Greek Quinoa Salad.
+But during the summer months, we are especially loving this easy Greek-Inspired Quinoa Salad.